Coquinoo/angular-2-template/README.md

 ### Install Libraries and Dependencies

-Once you have the files downloaded, navigate into the root project directory and run the following command.
+Once you have the files downloaded navigate into the root project directory and run the following command.
 This will install all libraries and dependencies.

 `npm install`